ASC19-MAVYA-GIT-HUB/Agentic_Work/README.md

 {
+  "README.md": {
-  "content": "This is the README for Agentic_Work"
+    "content": "This is the README for Agentic_Work" },
+  "tests/test_dashboard.py": {
+    "content": "print('Dashboard tests')"
+  }
 }